 #KidsintheKitchen: Learning Puerto Rican Cuisine at The Empanada Lady

-Milan, affectionately known as The Empanada Lady, is a self-proclaimed foodie, celebrated entrepreneur, and curator of Puerto-Rican culture.
+Milan, affectionately known as The Empanada Lady, is a self-proclaimed foodie, celebrated entrepreneur, curator of Puerto Rican cuisine.
 Born in California, and raised in New York by way of Baltimore, Elisa is the owner of The Empanada Lady, a full-scale restaurant in the heart of Baltimore at the Inner Harbor.*

 The Empanada Lady is renowned for their traditional Puerto Rican empanadas known as pastelillos which are deep fried meat pies stuffed with ground beef or other meats, green olives, onions, and sauce variations.
 Milan uses a cherished family recipe passed down from her beloved ‘Mama,’ her maternal grandmother.